gordielachance/wp-soundsystem/readme.txt

 More advanced setups are also available, if you are somewhat familiar with [CSS selectors](https://www.w3schools.com/cssref/css_selectors.asp).

 [Frontend Importer on Spiff Radio](https://www.spiff-radio.org/?p=213)

-= Autosource (requires an API key) =

-Our player uses of the [MediaElement.js library](https://www.mediaelementjs.com/), which is native in Wordpress.
-It supports audio (and video) files, but also links from various services like Youtube or Soundcloud.
-It has been extended with various features built on top of it, like a tracks queue or a Last.fm scrobbler.

 = Player =